 They Must Point Precisely at the Sound Source

-One of the main drawbacks of shotgun mics is that they must be pointing precisely at the sound sourceOpens in a new tab. to pick up the sound.
+One of the main drawbacks of shotgun mics is that they must be pointing precisely at the sound source to pick up the sound.
 This can be difficult to do if you’re moving around or if more than one person is talking.

 For example, if you’re recording a voice-over with two people, each person will need to be in front of their shotgun mic.
 Otherwise, the mic will pick up sounds from both people, and the recording will be unclear.